Back to blog

 • Elongated shape flatters the finger

 Because emerald cuts showcase the stone's interior so clearly, higher clarity grades become more important.
 This shape rewards careful selection and works beautifully with clean, architectural settings.
+For customers seeking a truly refined look, we often recommend pairing an emerald cut with a simple east-west solitaire band.

 Radiant